c-blake/lc/README.md

 those from a listing.
 (Unique prefixes being adequate may mean a longer string if you define other file kinds with names starting with "dot".)

-I usually have a shell alias that does the `-xdot` and a related alias ending with an "a" that does not.
-That mimics `ls` usage, but without spaces and '-'s to enter.
+I usually have an alias that does `-xdot` and a related one ending with an "a" that does not.
+That mimics `ls` usage.
 If the listing is well organized, seeing dot files by default may be considered as much a feature as a bug.
 Including everything by default lets "dot" be user-defined.

 You can also do `-idot` to list *only* the dot files (or any other user/system defined file kind) which is not something available in most file listers.
 It's